 The Commission's application of the EC Merger Regulation is widely considered to have been a success.
 Although there will inevitably be legal and practical developments, including advances in forensic tools and economic modelling, that shape its future application, the EC Merger Regulation is an increasingly mature legal instrument.
 At least as importantly, Commission practice has developed to a point where counsel are generally able to predict with reasonable certainty the analytical framework that will be applied in any given case, the economic and other evidence that will likely be considered probative, the duration of the Commission's review, and the probable outcome.

 1 Nicholas Levy and Patrick Bock are partners at Cleary Gottlieb Steen & Hamilton LLP.
-The authors have drawn on material contained in Nicholas Levy and Christopher Cook, European Merger Control Law (Matthew Bender & Co., 2016).
+The views expressed are personal and all errors, omissions, and opinions are their own.
+The authors have drawn on material contained in Nicholas Levy and Christopher Cook, European Merger Control Law (Matthew Bender & Co, 2017).

 2 The EC Merger Regulation was adopted in 1989 and came into force in 1990.
 Council Regulation 4064/89 of 21 December 1989, on the control of concentrations between undertakings, 1990 O.J.
 L257/13; with amendments introduced by Council Regulation 1310/97, 1997 O.J.
 L180/1, corrigendum 1998 O.J.
 L40/17.
 In 2004, a revised and significantly recast version of the EC Merger Regulation came into force.
 Council Regulation 139/2004 of 20 January 2004, on the control of concentrations between undertakings, 2004 O.J.
 L24/1.